pellux-network/EDx52display/README.md

 - Planet Gravity (!)
 - Available materials for the planet, if any

-This page replaces the System page when you're close to a body
+This page replaces the Current Location page when you're close to a body

 ## Buttons / Navigation